Experts Say Ranching Resilience Relies on Maximizing Grazing & Herd Efficiencies

 Producers like Minnesota cattleman, Mitch Pederson.
 Pederson is currently utilizing the Grass is Greener program to fund the transition of about 100 row crop acres on his farm to forage for his cow/calf herd.
 Starting the transition by seeding a forage cover crop mix to graze this fall, Pederson plans to follow the cover crops with a perennial forage seed mix.

 Because his farm is located in the Prairie Pothole region, Pederson’s ultimate goal is to transition all his row crop acres to perennial grasses and use his cattle to harvest them.
-He is using the Grass is Greener and other SustainAg Netwok programs to help cover the costs.
+He is using the Grass is Greener and other AgSpire programs to help cover the costs.
 AgSpire offers short-term contracts – one to five years, depending on the practice – so that producers like Pederson can make management decisions based on how the program outcomes align with their overall goals.

 “I love the perennial systems for resiliency – perennial grasses weather the extremes much better than row crops,” Pederson said.
 “With perennial grasses, I no longer need to fight against Mother Nature.
 When we get rains, the grasses will help with water infiltration and when we are faced with drought, the perennial roots will tap into water below the soil’s surface.”